 I am very grateful that both of my girls became involved with CDN as it has enhanced their college experiences and eased many of my initial concerns about handling T1D in college.
 CDN provides the guidance and tools that students need to run a successful club that encourages students with T1D to connect and know all of the resources available to them.
 Furthermore, it is an amazing resource for parents to get the support that they need to feel comfortable with the transition of their role in the care of their son or daughter.

-That’s why becoming a parent member of CDN is so important.
+That’s why becoming a parent donor of CDN is so important.
 As a small non-profit organization, CDN relies heavily on donations to operate.
-Purchasing a CDN parent membership ensures that everything I previously mentioned - all of the information, resources and guidance the CDN team provides – remains free for students.
 Knowing that my T1D daughter is safe and healthy while she’s at school is something that I could never put a price tag on.

-As you see your children growing into young adults who will eventually be heading off to college, remember that CDN is available to support both you and your child, and sign up for a parent membership today!
+As you see your children growing into young adults who will eventually be heading off to college, remember that CDN is available to support both you and your child, and sign-up as a parent member today!